lulululluiza/passanger-counter-1-scrimba/README.md

-# passanger-counter-scrimba
+A passenger counter app made with HTML, CSS and JS.
-A simple passenger counter app made with HTML, CSS and JS.
+This is my first application developed at Scrimba`s JavaScript course.